btccom/btcpool-ABANDONED/INSTALL.md

 ## Build

-If you are the first time build btcpool, you could run `bash install/install_btcpool.sh` instead of exec these shell commands one by one.
+[Need fix] If you are the first time build btcpool, you could run `bash install/install_btcpool.sh` instead of exec these shell commands one by one.

 ```
 cd /work